itsgreggreg/elixir_quick_reference/README.md

 with {:ok, width} <- Map.fetch(opts, :width),
      {:ok, height} <- Map.fetch(opts, :height),
 do: {:ok, width * height}
-# returns :error as that's what Map.fetch returns whene a key is not present.
+# returns :error as that's what Map.fetch returns when a key is not present.
 ```

 ## Guards